Moses-Code-Dev/Djowda-Legal/privacy.md

 ### 6.3 Open Source and Community Contributions

 As an open ecosystem, certain components of Djowda are publicly available under open-source licenses (AGPL or equivalent).
 However:

 Public code repositories contain no personal data.

 Community contributions (e.g., bug reports or feedback) are voluntary and may be publicly visible on platforms like GitHub.

-Users are advised not to share personal or sensitive data in open forums or public issue reports.
+Public Forum Warning: Users are advised not to share personal or sensitive data (such as your address, phone number, or account credentials) in open forums or public issue reports.
+Any information you voluntarily post in these public forums is public.
+We are not responsible for personal data that you choose to make public.

 ### 6.4 Legal Requirements